Integer-Forcing Linear Receivers: Oblivious Interference Mitigation

 \subsection{Geometric Interpretation}

-In the case without interference, the equation coefficients $\mathbf{a}_1, \cdots \mathbf{a}_M$ should be chosen in the direction of the maximum eigenvector of $\mathbf{H}^T\mathbf{H}$ to minimize the effective noise (see Figure \ref{fig:equations}).
-When the interference is large, the equations coefficients should instead be chosen as close to orthogonal to the effective interference as possible.
-Consider the (suboptimal) rate expression in \eqref{eq:prate}.
-The ``effective" noise variance in the $m^{\text{th}}$ stream is
+As argued in Section~\ref{sec:equations}, in the case without interference, the integer vectors $\mathbf{a}_1, \ldots, \mathbf{a}_{\mri}$ should be chosen in the direction of the maximum eigenvector of $\mathbf{H}^T\mathbf{H}$ to minimize the effective noise.
+Here, we argue that, when $\inr$ is large, the integer vectors should instead be chosen as close to orthogonal to the effective interference as possible.
+Assume that $\mathbf{H}$ is full rank and consider the (suboptimal) rate expression in \eqref{eq:prate}.
+Let $\mathbf{\tilde{J}} = \mathbf{H}^{-1}\mathbf{J}$.
+The effective noise variance from~\eqref{eq:exactjnoise} is upper bounded by